 5. Arroz Con Pollo

-Even a typical Cuban chicken and rice dish is bursting with flavor.
+Even a typical Cuban recipe with chicken and rice is bursting with flavor.
 And, it can all be made in one pot!
 With a list of ingredients a mile long, it may be intimidating to make this recipe at first.
-But after the first go around you’ll realize there’s really nothing to it.
-A little bit of ground cumin here, some oregano there, perfectly marinated chicken, and a flavorful bed of rice and you’ll be whipping up a comforting home cooked meal that will do the Cubans proud.
+But after the first go around you'll realize there's really nothing to it.
+A little bit of ground cumin here, some oregano there, perfectly marinated chicken, and a flavorful bed of rice and you'll be whipping up a comforting home cooked meal in no time.

 6. Frijoles Negros (Black Beans)